lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 - Narrow down topic
 - Maybe come up with a question

+Reading papers:
+- Come in with a question
 - Abstract, sometimes don't need to go beyond this
 - For reading research papers, skip results, go to discussion.